 Life in rural America revolved around small settlements where people established farms, businesses, churches, and schools.
 Millbrook Village is a reconstruction of a 19th-century village, though it does not replicate the Millbrook of yesteryear.
 A mill was first built there sometime between 1732 and 1750; in 1832, a new gristmill was built, and around it the village of Millbrook began to grow.
 Farmers gathered at the mill while their grains were ground, giving local merchants an opportunity to sell services and wares.
 At its peak in 1875, Millbrook was home to about 75 residents and had 19 major buildings.

 Today the village still has some of its original buildings, plus others moved there from the area.

 Special events in Millbrook make the past come alive.
 Millbrook Days, a folk-life festival, will be held September 16 and 17 in 2017; Octivities, a Halloween-type event, October 21.
 A Victorian Christmas will be celebrated December 2, and a hymn service on December 3.

-Continuing north up the Old Mine Road leads to another village from the mid-1800s, Walpack Center.
+Continuing north up the Old Mine Road leads to this village from the mid-1800s.
 The Rosenkrans House and Museum is open on Sundays in summer.
 Note the house’s “eyebrow” windows — small openings on the half story above larger windows on the first floor.
 Nearby, the highest waterfall in the state, Buttermilk Falls, tumbles down a rocky hillside.

 On a warm summer day, the Delaware River’s cooling waters refresh you.
 Swim from Turtle Beach, the only one on the New Jersey side of the river.